Flaws found in security checks by U.S. contractors 4 years ago

 USIS, which has 2,300 investigators, is the oldest and largest of the three companies.
 It was created in 1996 when the government decided to partially privatize the work to achieve savings estimated at the time to be between $60 million and $120 million per year.

-USIS is owned by a larger investigative company called Altegrity AGRTY.UL, which in turn is principally owned by private equity firm Providence Equity Partners.
+USIS is owned by a larger investigative company called Altegrity, which in turn is principally owned by private equity firm Providence Equity Partners.

 KeyPoint started in 2000 as Kroll Government Services, which did consulting and investigations.
 Veritas Capital bought Kroll in 2009 and changed its name.